 In this TED talk by Josh Kaufman, he argues that it takes just 20 hours - 20 hours of deliberate practice.
 Due to the law of diminishing returns, there's a sweet spot.
 For a small amount of time you can get great gains.

 If we are short of time, what is the single best thing we can do for our health?
-Here's a great video by Dr. Mike Evans, an Associate Professor of Family Medicine and Public Health at the University of Toronto.
+There are quite a few things you could do:

 It is practically impossible to learn a language well without engaging with people face-to-face.
 However online resources can be incredibly helpful and speed up the learning progress.
 Here are my top five free online resources.